-Students in the program earn college credits in English, mathematics, biology, physics, chemistry, social sciences and humanities electives in classes and laboratories conducted at Union County College.
+Students in the program earn college credits in English, mathematics, biology, physics, chemistry, social sciences and humanities electives in classes and laboratories conducted at Union College.
 Nuclear Medicine Technology courses are the primary responsibility of the program.
 Students must apply to Muhlenberg for admission to the Nuclear Medicine Technology Program by April 15 for the fall semester.
 At least half of the required science courses and English 101 must have been completed at the time of application.
 All prerequisite courses must be completed by December 31 to be considered for entry into the professional courses of the program.

 Admission into the program is competitive.